Hydrogen chloride: Organic synthesis

 The resulting hydrogen chloride is either reused directly or absorbed in water, resulting in hydrochloric acid of technical or industrial grade.

 Laboratory methods

 Small amounts of hydrogen chloride for laboratory use can be generated in an HCl generator by dehydrating hydrochloric acid with either sulfuric acid or anhydrous calcium chloride.
 Alternatively, HCl can be generated by the reaction of sulfuric acid with sodium chloride:

 This reaction occurs at room temperature.
 Provided there is NaCl remaining in the generator and it is heated above 200 °C, the reaction proceeds further:

 For such generators to function, the reagents should be dry.

 Hydrogen chloride can also be prepared by the hydrolysis of certain reactive chloride compounds such as phosphorus chlorides, thionyl chloride (SOCl2), and acyl chlorides.
 For example, cold water can be gradually dripped onto phosphorus pentachloride (PCl5) to give HCl:

 Applications

-Most hydrogen chloride is used in the production of hydrochloric acid.
+Most hydrogen chloride is consumed in the production of hydrochloric acid.
 It is also used in the production of vinyl chloride and many alkyl chlorides.
-Trichlorosilane is produced using HCl:
+Trichlorosilane, a precursor to ultrapure silicon, is produced by the reaction of hydrogen chloride and silicon at around 300 °C.